Volunteers needed for national 'We Honor Veterans' program

 The Honoring Veterans Volunteer Program - Pathways offers many ways that community members can honor the service of our veterans at the end of life.
 We work with community veterans who serve in two ways through this important program:

-- Veteran Companionship Volunteer - special training is provided to all volunteers who work directly with veteran patients and families on the unique needs of our military service men and women.
-Special care is given to assign veteran volunteers to serve veteran patients as this relationship can create a special bond.
+- Veteran Companionship Volunteer - Training is provided to all volunteers who work directly with veteran patients and families on the unique needs of our military service men and women.
+Care is given to assign veteran volunteers to serve veteran patients as this relationship can create a special bond.

 305 Carpenter Road, Ft Collins, CO 80525, US